AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/traits-and-segments/the-basics-of-creating-segments.md

 level: Beginner
 exl-id: 594b1caf-2752-4710-8272-2df669eb8dbe
 ---
-# The Basics of Creating Segments
+# The basics of creating segments

 Walk through the fields in the UI to create a segment in Audience Manager.